 In this case being square is the way to make your life a lot easier!

 Another excellent reason to keep your product images at 1:1 aspect ratio is that the minimum viewport on a mobile device is typically 320px so that a 300x300px image will display nicely with a 10px border either side.

 Using 1:1 aspect ratio is not the greatest solution in the world because square images everywhere don't create the Wow! factor.
 But they do convey uniformity and picture galleries will look good this way.

 There are many other ways of manipulating images - for example, you can use a Sass mixin which will do the job, and there are elements of CSS you can use.
 However, these fall outside the realms of what we are trying to achieve which is building an eCommerce store that looks good with the minimum amount of coding.
 It's pointless using an eCommerce website builder to do all the heavy lifting and then begin to take it apart and rebuild it to make it something it is not.

-1:1 aspect ratio for your product images will give you a nice looking site in no time at all and eliminate all the shortcomings associated with trying to manage many different image sizes.
+1:1 aspect ratio for your product images will give you a beautiful looking site in no time at all and eliminate all the shortcomings associated with trying to manage many different image sizes.